-This follows the award of three major Australian naval acquisition contracts, for two amphibious vessels, three air warfare destroyers and twelve landing craft vessels where the Spanish company Navantia, the world's ninth-largest shipbuilder, is deeply involved as either designer, builder or section supplier.
-The Spanish-designed air warfare destroyers will also be among the most capable ships of their size in the world.
-The Navantia contracts complement that won in 2004 by EADS-CASA, the Spain-based division of Airbus Military, to provide the Royal Australian Air Force with five multi-role tanker transport aircraft.
+This follows the award of three major Australian naval acquisition contracts – for two amphibious vessels, three air warfare destroyers (AWD) and twelve landing craft vessels – where Navantia is deeply involved as either designer, builder or section supplier.
+The Spanish-designed AWDs will also be among the most capable ships of their size in the world.
+The Navantia contracts complement those won in 2004 by EADS-CASA, the Spain-based division of Airbus Military, to provide the Royal Australian Air Force with five (later seven) multi-role tanker transport aircraft.

 See also the section on 'Defence Cooperation'.

-System of Government
+System of government

 The Spanish constitution recognises the right of the various regions of Spain to autonomy while emphasising the indissoluble unity of the Spanish state.
 Spain is divided into 17 autonomous communities, each with its own elected assembly and executive government, together with two North African enclaves, Ceuta and Melilla, called autonomous cities.
 The powers of the autonomous communities vary considerably, with the Basque Country, Catalonia and Galicia having special status and extensive powers, including over regional policing.